lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ax.set_ylabel("Number of people", size =14)
 ax.legend(["Survived", "Died"], fontsize =12)
 ```

+Note, I have since realised you can compare different feautures by plotting directly with the dataframe using Crosstab which is a lot easier, e.g. crosstab = pd.crosstab(train_df.Surived, df.PClass) then plot = crosstab.plot(kind='bar', rot = 0, figsize=(10,6) )

 <img src="/files/titanic_project/survival_rate_passenger_class.png" width="auto" height="450">

 Again, better passenger class corresponds to a higher chance of survival.
 On the Titanic, you can put a price on life.